 Intellectual property and patent law

 Scientists with an interest in the law may want to consider a career as a patent attorney, patent examiner, solicitor, or trade mark attorney.
-Particularly suited to those with a science degree are patent attorney and examiner roles.
+Patent attorney and examiner roles are particularly suited to those with a science degree.

 Patent attorneys assess whether inventions are new and innovative and therefore eligible to be patented.
-A degree in a science, engineering, technical or mathematics-based subject is usually required to get a job.
+A degree in a science, engineering, technical or mathematics-based subject is usually required.
 Meanwhile, patent examiners use their technical and legal skills to assess applications for patents.
 You'll need a degree in a science, engineering, mathematics or computer-based subject for entry.

 If you'd like to become a solicitor you could put your scientific background to good use in areas such as intellectual property and environmental law.
 See what the law sector has to offer.

 Manufacturing and production